Stee-T/NARMAX/README.md

 As described above, the library makes optimal sparse least squares fitting of any vectors / regressors $\underline{\varphi}_k \in \mathbb{R}^{p}$ passed by the user for the given system response $\underline{y}\in \mathbb{R}^{p}$.
 All provided examples are with severely non-linear auto-regressive systems, however, the user can pass dictionaries containing any type of functions (multivariate, discontinuous, discrete, acausal, etc. - whatever that outputs vectors with numbers really).
 This is thus a very general mathematical framework supporting for example FIR/MA, IIR/AR, wavelet-, RBF, polynomial, etc. fitting.

 ## Installation & Usage
 **Installation:** The library is currently unfinished and has thus not yet been made available through pip install.
 This will be done soon when the morphing part is finished.
-Same for the docs, in the mean time, please refer to the examples (see NARMAX section above), which are representative of the average usage and well commented.
+Same for the docs, in the meantime, please refer to the examples (see NARMAX section above), which are representative of the average usage and well commented.

 **Usage:** Currently, the library folder can be downloaded and copy-pasted in the same folder as the script calling it.
 The import is as usual for python packages.